CBSE Class 12 English Syllabus 2026-27 PDF Download for Free

 Competency-based question (CBQ) design for Class 12 English shifts focus from rote memorization to assessing application, critical thinking, and analytical skills.

 Assessments use unseen passages, case-based data, and extract-based literature questions to evaluate a student's ability to interpret, infer, and synthesize information in real-world contexts.
+Practice is key to scoring 95+; you can find the most relevant practice sets in our Class 12 English Practice Papers section.

 The table down below provides section-wise distribution of weightage in the exam pattern based on competency.